voxpupuli/puppet-cron/README.md

 It is backwards compatible with it and can be used as a drop-in-replacement.
 This fork is Puppet 4 / future parser compatible.

+You can also configure your cronjobs via Hiera.
+For that you need to declare the `cron` class.

-It defines the following types:
+This module defines the following types:

   * `cron::job`           - basic job resource
   * `cron::job::multiple` - basic job resource for multiple jobs per file